-Processing beeswax is as easy as following just a few simple steps.
+Processing beeswax is as natural as following just a few simple steps.
 When harvesting honey, the first step involves removing the wax caps from the frames to allow access to the honey.
-When processing beeswax, the wax caps first drop into a straining system and the honey separates (somewhat) from the wax caps.
+When processing beeswax, the wax caps first drop into a straining system, and the honey separates (somewhat) from the wax caps.

 I joyfully saved a large freezer bag of wax caps from my second harvest and stored them in my freezer.
 If you are wondering why I stored the caps in my freezer, it was to prevent the caps from fermenting.
-Honey contains about 20% water.
-If left out in the open without being cleaned, filtered, and dried, the caps will begin to ferment.
-This is a no-go, and it makes quite the mess, so make sure you prepare your caps before you do anything else.
+Honey contains about 18% water.
+If left out in the open without being cleaned, filtered, and dried, the caps will ferment.
+This makes quite the mess, so make sure you prepare your caps before you do anything else.

 This is all a labor of love